Michael-A-Kuykendall/feedme/README.md

 - **Fail-fast with attribution**: Errors include stage, code, and message; no silent failures.
 - **Observable without overhead**: Metrics collected automatically, exportable to Prometheus/JSON.
 - **Extensible with contracts**: Plugin system for custom stages without runtime discovery.

+## Why FeedMe is Not X

+FeedMe is intentionally **not** these things, and that's by design.
+Here's why:

+### Not Distributed (like Vector or Fluent Bit)
+FeedMe runs in a single process with no networking, coordination, or cluster management.
+This eliminates complexity from consensus, partitioning, and network failures.
+If you need distributed processing, FeedMe can be a building block within a larger system, but it doesn't handle distribution itself.

+### Not Stateful (like traditional ETL tools)
+Stages are pure functions: given the same input and configuration, they produce the same output.
+No persistent state, no side effects, no database connections.
+This makes pipelines predictable, testable, and easy to reason about—perfect for "data plumbing" where state management belongs at the edges.

+### Not Async-First (like many modern Rust libraries)
+Processing is synchronous by default.
+Async is an implementation detail for I/O-bound stages, not the core API.
+This keeps the mental model simple: a pipeline is a sequence of transformations, not a graph of futures.
+If you need high-concurrency async processing, FeedMe integrates cleanly but doesn't force it.

+### Not a DSL (like Logstash)
+No embedded languages, no configuration files, no YAML pipelines.
+Just Rust code.
+This means you get compile-time safety, IDE support, and the full power of Rust's type system.
+DSLs are great for non-programmers, but they hide complexity and limit expressiveness—FeedMe assumes you're writing code.

+### Not a Daemon (like filebeat)
+No long-running services, no background processes, no auto-restart.
+FeedMe is designed for batch processing and streaming pipelines that you control.
+It's a library you embed in your application, not a tool you deploy separately.
+This keeps deployment simple and resource usage predictable.

+This focus enables FeedMe's core guarantees while keeping the codebase small and maintainable.

+## Invariants

+FeedMe enforces **12 non-negotiable behavioral guarantees** that are tested mechanically.
+These invariants ensure reliability and prevent regressions.
+See [docs/invariants.md](docs/invariants.md) for the complete list.

 ## Features